codebar/manual/_posts/2015-02-05-organiser-guide.md

 Depending on the size of the event we tend to spend the first half an hour having food and socialising before we pair people up around 19:00 (if we start at 18:30) and get started with coding.
 In some of our chapters we also run 5-minute lightning talks before we pair up the students and coaches.
 You are encouraged to try things out and see how it works better for you.
 Just remember to keep things running smoothly and allow the students at least 1:30 hour, if not more, of learning.

-Label one of your toilets as gender neutral.
+Double check that the has labelled one of their toilets as gender neutral.
 We recommend using [this sign.](http://www.uua.org/sites/live-new.uua.org/files/documents/lgbtq/gender_neutral_bathroom_11x17.pdf)

 ### After the event